f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/OCP/Upload_BIG-IP_Image_to_RedHat_OpenShift/Upload_BIG-IP_Image_to_OCP_console.rst

 Uploading BIG-IP VE Image to RedHat OpenShift Platform
 #########################################################

-In this article, we discuss about how to upload any image to RedHat OpenShift Platform (OCP) cluster, which is required to bring up a VM using it.
+In this article, we discuss about how to upload BIG-IP (same follwed for Ubuntu Linux) image to RedHat OpenShift Platform (OCP) cluster, which is required to bring up a VM using it.

 Pre-requesites
 -------------------------------